From the airport to the city centre Djibouti

 Arrival by train Djibouti

-After a ten-year stoppage, the legendary line linking Djibouti to Dire Dewa and Addis Ababa in Ethiopia has been replaced by a new electrified railway line.
-Inaugurated in 2018 for the transport of goods and passengers, and 750 kilometres long, it now makes it possible to connect the two capitals in 10-12 hours, compared to 7 days in the past and 3 days currently by road.
-There is a departure from Nagad (about 15 km from the capital) every two days at 8 a.m. (arrival in Addis Ababa at 8 p.m.).
-Information and purchase of tickets (8,000 FDJ for foreigners) at the Nagad train station or on the first floor of the Medical House, Salines West District, opposite the Al Rayan cafeteria.
+After a ten-year hiatus, the legendary line linking Djibouti to Dire Dawa and Addis Ababa in Ethiopia has been replaced by a new electrified railroad.
+Inaugurated in 2018, the 750-kilometer line is designed for freight and passenger transport, and now links the two capitals in a total of 10-12 hours (not including the night in Dire Dawa), compared with 7 days in the past and 3 days currently by road.
+There is a departure from Nagad (about 15 km from the capital) on odd-numbered days, at 9 a.m. (arrival in Dire Dawa at 3 p.m., then Addis Ababa the following day).
+Ticket information and purchase (between FDJ 3,200 and FDJ 8,200, depending on category) at Nagad or Al Gamil station in town.
 It is advisable to arrive at Nagad station two hours before departure.

 Arrival by boat Djibouti